atsatvik/DeS3_Deshadow/README.md

 ```

 ### Estimate Stats
 Use the following command to estimate evaluation metrics like SSIM, MSE, and PSNR.
-Change the _save_dir_ to location where you wish to save images.
+Change the _save_dir_ to location where you wish to save the stats.
 Set _path_ that contains predicted and GT images.
 Follow the folder structure mentioned in the code.

 **Run the command:**
 ```bash